Montreal: Rail

 Montreal-based Via Rail Canada provides rail service to other cities in Canada, particularly to Quebec City and Toronto along the Quebec City – Windsor Corridor.
 Amtrak, the U.S. national passenger rail system, operates its Adirondack daily to New York.
 All intercity trains and most commuter trains operate out of Central Station.

-Canadian Pacific Railway (CPR), headquartered in Calgary, Alberta, was founded here in 1881.
-Its corporate headquarters occupied Windsor Station at 910 Peel Street until 1995.
-With the Port of Montreal kept open year-round by icebreakers, lines to Eastern Canada became surplus, and now Montreal is the railway's eastern and intermodal freight terminus.
-CPR connects at Montreal with the Port of Montreal, the Delaware and Hudson Railway to New York, the Quebec Gatineau Railway to Quebec City and Buckingham, the Central Maine and Quebec Railway to Halifax, and Canadian National Railway (CN).
+Canadian Pacific Railway (CPR) was founded here in 1881.
+Its corporate headquarters occupied Windsor Station at 910 Peel Street until 1995, when it moved to Calgary, Alberta.
+With the Port of Montreal kept open year-round by icebreakers, lines to Eastern Canada became surplus, and now Montreal is the eastern and intermodal freight terminus of CPR's successor company, Canadian Pacific Kansas City (CPKC).
+CPKC connects at Montreal with the Port of Montreal, the Delaware and Hudson Railway to New York, the Quebec Gatineau Railway to Quebec City and Buckingham, the Central Maine and Quebec Railway to Halifax, and Canadian National Railway (CN).
 The CPR's flagship train, The Canadian, ran daily from Windsor Station to Vancouver, but in 1978 all passenger services were transferred to Via.
 Since 1990, The Canadian has terminated in Toronto instead of in Montreal.

 Montreal-based CN was formed in 1919 by the Canadian government following a series of country-wide rail bankruptcies.
 It was formed from the Grand Trunk, Midland and Canadian Northern Railways, and has risen to become CPR's chief rival in freight carriage in Canada.
 Like the CPR, CN divested itself of passenger services in favour of Via.
 CN's flagship train, the Super Continental, ran daily from Central Station to Vancouver and subsequently became a Via train in 1978.
 It was eliminated in 1990 in favour of rerouting The Canadian.

 The commuter rail system is managed and operated by Exo, and reaches the outlying areas of Greater Montreal with six lines.
 It carried an average of 79,000 daily passengers in 2014, making it the seventh busiest in North America following New York, Chicago, Toronto, Boston, Philadelphia, and Mexico City.

 On April 22, 2016, the forthcoming automated rapid transit system, the Réseau express métropolitain (REM), was unveiled.
 Groundbreaking occurred April 12, 2018, and construction of the 67 km network – consisting of three branches, 26 stations, and the conversion of the region's busiest commuter railway – commenced the following month.
-To be opened in three phases as of 2022, the REM will be completed by mid-2024, becoming the fourth largest automated rapid transit network after the Dubai Metro, the Singapore Mass Rapid Transit, and the Vancouver SkyTrain.
+To be opened in three phases as of 2022, the REM will be fully completed by 2027, becoming the fourth largest automated rapid transit network after the Dubai Metro, the Singapore Mass Rapid Transit, and the Vancouver SkyTrain.
 Most of it will be financed by pension fund manager Caisse de dépôt et placement du Québec (CDPQ Infra).